neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 Case Sensitivity
 ================

-By Default the case is not changed when creating URIs.
-The following example with a username of "Kasper" will result in ``http://localhost/Users/Kasper``
+By Default URIs are lower-cased.
+The following example with a username of "Kasper" will result in ``http://localhost/users/kasper``

 *Example: Route with default case handling*